tarwn/lessthandot-hugo/blogs/content/posts/2014-12-24-please-sir-can-i-have-some-more-shiny-hardware-and-net.md

 It's not about outright speed or cores, its about the reliability and rock solid performance you get with business class notebooks because quite frankly they are better built than the plastic laptops you get in your local retail shop and most business laptops/notebooks have rugged good looks to boot.

-One such notebook popped up in my radar, the HP 8560w Mobile Workstation – up to this point I had known about the older HP EliteDesk notebooks which were very nice to use and had a very high quality metallic finish to them but they always lacked in power or at least that's what I thought until I came across the 2011 model advertised as “Military specification mobile workstation” which obviously perked my interest.
+One such notebook popped up in my radar, the HP 8560w Mobile Workstation – up to this point I had known about the older HP EliteDesk notebooks which were very nice to use and had a very high quality metallic finish to them but they always lacked in power or at least that's what I thought until I came across the 2011 model advertised as "Military specification mobile workstation" which obviously perked my interest.

 After obsessively researching the internet about this particular HP 8560w mobile workstation I was very impressed by what I read in reviews and from comments made my former, current and new owners – these notebooks are serious power houses when spec'd correctly.
 So off I went on my merry way and by pure luck came across one of these: